nair0lf32/zer0ne-blog/content/writeups/Hackerlab/Hackerlab-2022.md

 - status = solved

 Same value as "Discord" challenge.
-In the details of their annoucement video (on youtube) you can see some very obvious binary.
+In the details of their announcement video (on youtube) you can see some very obvious binary.

 ```
 00100001 00100001 00100001 00110010 00110011 00110110 00110001 00110001 00110010 00110110 00110010 00110111 01101001 01110100 00110000 01000111 00110001 01011111 01000110 01010100 01000011